Silver Dust: Rise — The Age Of Decadence (2016-2017)

 In November 2017, the quartet returned on European stages as the special guest of the Finnish heavy metal band Battle Beast.
-At the end of the year, Silver Dust ended "The Age Of Decadence" tour by announcing the upcoming release of their third album.
+At the end of the year, Silver Dust ended The Age Of Decadence tour by announcing the upcoming release of their third album.

 Revelation — House 21 (2018-2021)

 In late March 2018, Silver Dust released a music video for Forever, a single from the album.
-In a similar way to the previous music videos, this one is filmed in Porrentruy in Switzerland.
+In a similar way to the previous music videos, this one was filmed in Porrentruy, Switzerland.

-On April 20, 2018, the band released its third opus, House 21, in the form of a concept album.
-It tells the story of a British soldier deserting the battlefield during World War II and taking refuge in a gloomy dwelling, called House 21, populated by errant souls and strange characters.
+On April 20, 2018, the band released its third album House 21 thought out as a concept album.
+It tells the story of a British soldier deserting the battlefield during World War II and taking refuge in a gloomy dwelling called House 21, populated by errant souls and strange characters.
 The album includes a collaboration with Mr. Lordi, from the eponym band, on a cover of Bette Davis Eyes.

-A few months later, to everyone's great surprise, Mr.Killjoy, the drummer, announced his desire to leave the band.
-He is then replaced by Magma, drummer formed by Diego Rapacchietti from the Swiss band Coroner.
+A few months later, to the band's great surprise, Mr.Killjoy announced his decision to leave the band.
+He was then replaced by Diego "Magma" Rapacchietti, drummer from the Swiss band Coroner.
 In October of the same year, the band went on another tour with Lordi.
-This new tour marks the second large-scale collaboration between the two bands.

 In July 2019, Silver Dust announced that their fourth European tour would take place at the end of the year, from October to December.
-For this occasion, the band toured with two well-known metal bands: Moonspell and Rotting Christ.
+For this occasion, the band toured with metal bands Moonspell and Rotting Christ.
 On March 1, 2020, the band announced the arrival of their new guitarist, Neiros.
-He replaces Tiny Pistol who has judged not being anymore able to fulfill his role in the band due to personal issues.